akvorado/akvorado/console/data/docs/99-changelog.md

 - 🩹: bug fix
 - 🌱: miscellaneous change

+## Unreleased

+- 🔒 *docker*: do not expose the /debug endpoint on the public entrypoint

 ## 1.11.2 - 2024-11-01

 - 🩹 *inlet*: fix decoding of QinQ in Ethernet packets